YuliiaKharchenko/pands-project/README.md

 4. **Additional Analysis**.

-In the "Additional Analysis" section, one function and a module are proposed:
+In the "Additional Analysis" section, three functions and a module are proposed:

+First:

 ```python
 def correlation_matrix():